georust/geo/README.md

 ## Contributing

 Contributions are welcome!
-This crate is work in progress, and a great deal of work remains to be done.
 Have a look at the [issues](https://github.com/georust/geo/issues), and open a pull request if you'd like to add an algorithm or some functionality.

 ## License